DamilolaAhmadu/Movie-Recommendation/README.md

 Some of the test images are shown below:

-The results from Movie-Movie Similarity i as below:
+The results from Movie-Movie Similarity  as below:

 ![test](Snips/M_1.JPG)